SandorUK/SKPolygraph/README.md

 The dictionary used for analysis is taken from http://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html thus it is very basic, providing only negative -1.0 and positive 1.0 values.

-In future versions I plan to use more complex dictionaries with more gradation of values

-The dictionary used for analysis is taken from http://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html thus it is very basic, providing only negative -1.0 and positive 1.0 values.

 In future versions I plan to use more complex dictionaries with more gradation of values.